Enter before 15 October!

 The following conditions must be met in order to apply for the BlueArk Challenge programme:

-Above all, you must propose a solution that meets the challenge of the multi-use of water, from the point of view of infrastructure, governance and raising user awareness of their consumption (see details below).
+First and foremost, you must propose a solution that addresses the challenge of multi-use water from the perspective of infrastructure, governance and user awareness of their consumption (see details below).

-Your solution, project or idea must have reached a certain stage of maturity, with the technology having progressed beyond the research stage (Technology Readiness Level – TRL 4 to 7).
+Your solution, project or idea must have reached a certain stage of maturity, with technology that has moved beyond the research stage (Technology Readiness Level – TRL 4 to 7).

-You must have the ambition to develop your solution in real conditions.
+You must be committed to developing your solution in real-world conditions.

-You must go to the Entremont area for the time necessary to carry out the tests.
+You must live in the Entremont region for the duration of the tests.

-Do you fulfil these conditions?
-Register now using the application form
+Do you meet these requirements?
+Register by 15 October using the application form.

 Process